zicklag/docs-1/docs/contributing/running-locally.md

+---
+description: This guide explains how to install the _Development_ version of Directus locally so that you can work on the platform's source code.
+readTime: 12 minutes
+---

 # Running Locally

 > This guide explains how to install the _Development_ version of Directus locally so that you can work on the